BelegCufea/QoLmods/ReadMe.md

 ### Unlimited distance for map pins

-Removes the 1000 yards limit put on map pins.
+Removes the 1000 yards limit on map pins.
+Also removes units and formats distance

 ### Lower Caps